TAP: Two-Stage Adaptive Personalization of Multi-Task and Multi-Modal Foundation Models in Federated Learning: Introduction

 \subsection{Contributions}

-Motivated by these challenges and gaps in the literature, we develop a personalized FL methodology to allow for personalization of foundation models that are heterogeneous in tasks and modalities.
-Our methodology allows for the server to still learn a generalizable model capable of handling all tasks and modalities while the local client's model is adapted towards its own tasks.
-The approach follows a two stage process.
-Firstly, during FL training, each client will hold a personalized model \textit{in addition to the model transmitted to the server}, and will replace a subset of its personalized model when it receives indication that the returned model from the server would benefit the personal model on a specific task, permitting each client to effectively pick-and-choose beneficial modality-task pairings with limited interference among pairs under multi-modal, multi-task conditions.
-Secondly, after FL communication ends, we engage in knowledge distillation, as done in many existing PFL works~\citep{chen2024feddat, jiang2020federated}, by which we utilize the returned model from the server as a teacher, serving as a means to incorporate potentially unseen and beneficial insights from the teacher model without affecting personalization.
-While not tailored for personalization, its learned representations can still provide generalizable knowledge presented from other modality-task pairings without engaging in an aggressive operation such as replacement.
-Therefore, our key contributions are outlined as follows:
+In this work, we develop a novel PFL methodology enabling personalization of foundation models that are heterogeneous in tasks and modalities.
+The overall division of labor in our scheme is intuitive: the server learns a generalizable model capable of handling all tasks and modalities, while the clients adapt their local foundation models towards their own task/modality compositions.
+To facilitate this, we propose a two-stage adaptive personalization (TAP) process based on two key ideas.
+First is \textbf{\textit{precise personalization on an individual modality-task pair basis}}: during FL training, each client will hold personalized parameters in addition to the model transmitted to the server, and will strategically replace a subset of its personalized parameters when it perceives that the returned model from the server will benefit its personal parameters on a specific task.
+This permits each client to effectively pick-and-choose beneficial modality-task pairings with limited interference among pairs under multi-modal, multi-task conditions.
+Second is \textbf{\textit{knowledge distillation \cite{jiang2020federated} in the post-FL period}}: the returned model from the server is employed as a teacher, designed to enable incorporation of generalizable knowledge from other modality-task pairings.
+In contrast with existing works on knowledge distillation in FL, our procedure is carefully designed to \textit{limit cross-task and modality interference}, a challenge non-existent in the conventionally studied homogeneous architectural scenarios \cite{wang2023dafkd}.
+In developing our methodology, our key contributions are as follows: